npolshakova/KubeconDemos/README.md

 ```

 Now we're all done with the setup on the linux side!
-Before we head over to the pi, we need to grab the kubernetes cluster east-west gateway cluster IP address via:
+Before we head over to the pi, we need to grab the Kubernetes cluster east-west gateway cluster IP address via:

 ```bash
 kubectl get svc -n istio-system
 ```

-Remember, since we are running on a flat network and have exposed our pod/service cidrs from the Kind cluster, we do not need the external IP for the gateway, just the Cluster-IP.
+Remember, since we are running on a flat network and have exposed our pod/service CIDRs from the Kind cluster, we do not need the external IP for the gateway, just the Cluster-IP.

 ***
 RASPBERRY PI SETUP